-The President of the Institute is held responsible by the Board of Regents (BOR) of the University System of Georgia for planning and administering all programs and related budgets for the Institute.
-Administrative and planning responsibility for budgetary units within Georgia Tech is delegated by the President to the Provost, Executive Vice Presidents, and Vice Presidents.
-This responsibility is further delegated to division heads, including deans and other division heads reporting directly to the President.
+The Board of Regents (BOR) of the University System of Georgia (USG) assigns to the Georgia Tech President the responsibility for planning and administering all programs and the related Institute budgets, as indicated in the BOR Policy Manual Section 2.6.1.
+The President delegates the budget and planning responsibilities to the Provost, Executive Vice Presidents, and Vice Presidents.
+This responsibility is further delegated to these executives' direct reports, including deans and other division heads.
+The Executive Vice President for Administration and Finance serves as the Institute's Chief Financial Officer.